 According to Texas law, statutory wrongful death claims may be filed by the surviving family members of the deceased individual.
 Texas does not require a particular member to file.
 If the family chooses, family members may join together and file as a group.

 Additionally, the executor of the estate may file a “survival claim.”
-This type of claim addresses the loss of the person who died, such as pain and suffering, medical balls and lost wages.
+This type of claim addresses the loss of the person who died, such as pain and suffering, medical bills and lost wages.

-To determine whether you can or should file a wrongful death lawsuit after a deadly car crash, call our fatal car accident lawyers.
+To determine whether you can or should file a wrongful death lawsuit after a fatal car accident, call us to speak with a Fort Worth personal injury lawyer.
 Our attorneys at Anderson Injury Lawyers will make sure you have all of the information you need to make this decision.

 How Fatal Car Accident Compensation is Divided

-Only the relevant survivors - spouse, children, parents, and the estate - may receive compensation from a Texas wrongful death lawsuit.
+Only the relevant survivors - spouse, children, parents, and the estate - may receive compensation from a lawsuit.
 If you are not one of these family members, you cannot file a wrongful death claim or receive compensation.